VentGrey/Epitaph/README.md

 - King Crimson (In The Court Of The Crimson King - 1969)
 - Camel (Mirage - 1974)
 - Opeth (Orchid - 1995)

+Emojis used in the wallpapers are the googlefonts/noto-emoji project.
+Which it's under the Apache License 2.0